BorisRado/slower_simple_examples/README.md

 Note that arguments in the method invocation must be provided as keyword arguments, and the same argument names must be used on the server side.

 The client call to `add_arrays` is blocking by default, meaning the client will wait until it receives a response from the server.
-In this case, the client will continue execution once it receives `result = np.array([3, 5, 5])`.
+In the case of the just-provided example, the client will continue execution once it receives `result = np.array([3, 5, 5])`.

 There is also the option to make the calls to the server model in a "streaming" fashion, which means that the client invokes the method and continues with its process.
 This is done by setting `blocking=False` in the method invocation.
 For instance: